 From 2012 to 2015, the French television series “Les Revenants” charmed audiences with its supernatural drama storyline.
 Created by Fabrice Gobert, the series is known internationally as “The Returned.”

-This series is set in a small town.
-It spins around multiple individuals who mysteriously return to life.
+This series is set in a small town and revolves around multiple individuals who mysteriously return to life.
 They have no memory of their previous deaths.

 For French Learners

-You can learn many phrases and expressions through the dialogues.
-The series offers an awareness of diverse conversational French.
-It introduces terminology related to the supernatural.
-This is engaging for students thinking to expand their language aptitudes.
+The dialogues teach many phrases and expressions.
+The series offers an awareness of diverse conversational French and introduces terminology related to the supernatural.
+This is engaging for students who want to expand their language aptitudes.

 6. Engrenages (Spiral)